The Brodsky Prize

 High school students who live in New Hampshire and attend public, charter, or parochial schools.
 Students who live in a neighboring state, but attend a New Hampshire school, are also eligible.

-Submit three recent examples of your student journalism work.
-At least two examples should have been published in a school-run publication, used as part of your school’s communications, or printed/broadcast by a local news outlet.
-The examples must be submitted as PDFs with the name of the student, the publication and date visible.
-Links can be included along with the PDFs.
+Students must answer essay questions and submit three recent examples of their student journalism writing.
+At least two of these must have been published in a school newspaper, newsletter, blog, magazine, podcast, videocast, or in a community news outlet.
+The examples must be submitted as links or PDFs including the name of the student, the publication name, and publication date visible.

 When Jeffrey Brodsky was a student at Manchester’s Central High School, he found his voice as co-editor of Central’s student newspaper, the Little Green.
 He made significant changes to the newspaper, improving circulation by 800%.
 During this time, Jeffrey interviewed all nine candidates for the 1992 presidential election and was selected as a student intern for the Chicago Sun-Times covering the White House.